California Home Depot Slip-And-Fall Accident Lawyers

 Imagine this.
 You’re browsing one of the aisles at a Home Depot in California when you see an impact drill you’re interested in buying.
 One moment, you’re walking towards the drill of your dreams.
 Not a second later, you find yourself staring at the ceiling with a piercing pain in your head.
 You carefully turn to see what caused your fall, and it’s a small puddle of what seems to be a spilled drink that’s almost dried up but still made the floor slippery.

-You thought nothing of your fall until a few days later, you notice that your vision is different; everything is blurry.
+You thought nothing of your fall until a few days later, when you noticed that your vision was different; everything was blurry.
 So you went to the hospital and found out that you have to get into surgery right then and there because of a brain bleed you sustained from your slip-and-fall accident.

 This example sounds terrible.
 However, thousands of others have suffered worse consequences.
-Call our lawyers as soon as possible if you sustain any of these injuries in a slip-and-fall accident at Home Depot:
+Here are some of the more common injuries linked to slip-and-fall accidents:

 • Spinal Cord Injuries — In addition to spinal fractures, falls can cause spinal cord injuries (SCIs).
 If the spinal cord is injured, it can lead to paralysis or the loss of muscle function in other body parts.
 SCIs can also result in difficulty controlling bodily processes like bladder or bowel movements.
 Even less severe SCI symptoms, like persistent pain, tingling, or numbness, can profoundly impact a person’s quality of life.